GabrielGomesBarbosa/mat-ai-agent/README.md

 - [ ] **Environment Config**: Include the frontend repository path in environment variables for better local integration.
 - [ ] **Repo Index**: Convert this repo-index.json into Hashmap later `src/repo/load-repo-files.ts`
 - [ ] **ZOD Parsing**: Apply ZOD to parse `repoIndex` from `load-repo-files.ts`
+- [ ] **Review context context**: Check if the name from `/context` files is the best name for the file

+Unserstand how every things is conected